Learning music is just like learning a language – it requires constant immersion.

 - Sing a lullaby when it’s time to go to bed.

 - Sing about whatever it is you’re doing.
-Routines like meal time, changing diapers, and clean up time, all go better with music.
+Routines like mealtime, changing diapers, and clean-up time, all go better with music.

-Implement these immersion tips at home and you’ll also see your child’s enjoyment of Music Class soar as well.
+Implement these immersion tips at home and you’ll also see your child’s enjoyment of Music Class soar.
 When discussing the importance of immersion with families in my class, I like to ask the adults, “How many times per week do you listen to your Music Class recording?”
 Together we see that those families who listen just once or twice a week are the ones with children who tend to wander and not be focused during class.
-On the other hand, those families who listen four, five or more times per week are the ones with children who are super engaged in class.
+On the other hand, those families who listen four, five, or more times per week are the ones with children who are super engaged in class.
 Repetition has helped those children understand and enjoy the sounds on the recording, resulting in an obvious love of music!